nkbt/react-collapse/README.md

 </Collapse>
 ```

+#### `keepCollapsedContent`: React.PropTypes.bool (default: `false`)

+By default ReactCollapse destroys content of collapsed element. setting `keepCollapsedContent` to `true` allows to keep content.
+ReactCollapse renders container with `height: 0` and `overflow: hidden` (with all the content untouched) when closed instead of destroying it.
+See #18 for details.

 #### Pass-through props

 All other props are applied to a container that is being resized.
 So it is possible to pass `style` or `className`, for example.